alpscode/website/content/blog/rocket-league-and-sports-analytics.md

 One thing I really wanted to take a shot at was building predictive models for sports.
 Despite me being a rather quantitative person I've never really attempted to build one out.
 I believe that the best way to learn something is build it up from scratch.
-While it takes a significant time, it's generally worth the time that you put into it.
+While it takes a significant amount of time, it's almost always worth it.

-Initially my desire was to build a predictive model for football (soccer) before I realized that there were similar avenues that offered additional advantages.
+Initially, my desire was to build a predictive model for football (soccer) before I realized that there were similar avenues that offered additional advantages.
 I was looking for a 'sandbox environment' where I could access plenty of data and really learn my stuff.
 Then, two things happened:
 1. I met one of the top Fantasy Premier League managers[^fplreview], [Allan](https://github.com/AllanDannUnder).